maheshpansare/maheshpansare/README.md

 UI / Front End Developer
 ------------------------

-I am an ui/front end developer, shutterbug, foodie.
+I am an ui/front end #developer, #shutterbug, and #foodie.
 Thanks for visiting for Github page.

 * 🌍  I'm based in Pune, Maharashtra, India
 * ✉️  You can reach me at [contact@maheshpansare.com](mailto:contact@maheshpansare.com)
-* 🧠  I'm learning Angular, React

 ### Skills